XingxinHE/ComputationalGeometry/Lecture/DiscreteDifferentialGeometry/DDG.md

-## 4.3.
-Exterior Calculus - Differentiation
+## 4.4.
+Exterior Derivative - Differentiation

 :star: Big picture, from exterior algebra to exterior calculus, it aims to solve 2 things: